electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/knowledgeexchange/faq/whyhpcchargingslow/_index.md

 ### Reason 1.
 Cold battery

 The most common reason for reduced charging speed is that the battery is cold.
-The optimal battery temperature  for charging is between 15°C and 30°C (59°F and 86°F).
+The ideal battery temperature is about 25 to 30 degrees Celsius (77 to 86 degrees Fahrenheit) for maximum charging performance.

 When the battery temperature is cold, the chemistry in the battery is not able to receive the same amount of energy, and the charging speed is reduced.